Metrication in Canada

-Before conversion
+Before metrication

-Until the 1970s, Canada traditionally used the imperial measurement system, labelled as "Canadian units of measurement" under Schedule II of the Weights and Measures Act (R.S., 1985, c.
-W-6).
-These units have the same names and the same values as United States customary units, with the exception of capacity measures such as the gallon.
-For example, before metrication in Canada, gasoline was sold by the (imperial) gallon (about 4.55 litres).
-In cross-border transactions with the United States it was often unclear whether values quoted in gallons were referring to United States gallons (3.79 litres) or imperial gallons.
+Until the 1970s, Canada used the imperial measurement system, set out as "Canadian units of measurement" in Schedule II of the Weights and Measures Act.
+These units have the same names and values as United States customary units, except for measures of volume such as the gallon.
+Before metrication, gasoline was sold by the imperial gallon (about 4.55 litres), and in trade with the United States it was often unclear whether a figure in gallons referred to the US gallon (3.79 litres) or the imperial gallon.